nimrossum/research-project/docs/main.typ

 === Scalability

-Attempting to run the tool on a large reposit or, like the source code for Linux @torvalds69:online yields a maxBuffer exceeded error:
+Attempting to run the tool on a large repository, like the source code for Linux @torvalds69:online yields a maxBuffer exceeded error:

 ```
 RangeError: stdout maxBuffer length exceeded